 You can send us an email to firstname.lastname@example.org text us on 07786 20 18 20 (Standard Text Messaging Rates apply) or use our online 1-2-1 service.

 The Youthline is open Monday and Wednesday 10.30am – 7.30pm and Tuesday, Thursday and Friday 10.30am – 6.30pm.

 Find out more about calling the Youthline here

 The Beat Network Self Help and Support Groups

-The Beat Network Self Help and Support Groups are for people aged over 18 and provide a place to share feelings with others who have similar experiences.
+Self Help and Support Groups (for over 18s) provide a place to share feelings with others who have similar experiences.
 Beat runs groups all around the country for people with eating disorders and their families.
-For more information click here.
+16 years olds can attend a group but must take a person who is over 18 years old with them.
+This does not have to be a parent/carer, it could be an aunt or older cousin or just a friend.
+For more information about the Beat Network click here.

 Self help books can offer more of an insight into your illness and also offer step by step guidance to help you on the road to recovery.
 For more info on the books stocked by Beat click here.

 Use our online directory to search for help and support.